 Kunta Kinteh Island, The Gambia

-In November of last year I visited Kunta Kinteh Island, formerly known as James Island, in The Gambia, West Africa.
-This tiny island is located on the Gambia River, and is steeped with heartbreaking history of the slave trade.
+heartbreaking history of the slave trade.
 The island became infamous with Roots, the late author, Alex Haley's book and miniseries, which is a powerful and emotional account of his ancestors' journey from Africa to America as slaves.

 We traveled to the island via a short boat ride from the village of Juffureh.